Storm Reference - Data Modification

 The following examples illustrate the differences in Storm behavior when using Edit Brackets alone vs. with Edit Parentheses.

-That said, edit parens may be necessary when creating and modifying multiple nodes in a single query, or performing edits within a longer or more complex Storm query.
+Edit parens may be necessary when creating and modifying multiple nodes in a single query, or performing edits within a longer or more complex Storm query.
 In these cases, understanding the difference between edit brackets’ “operate on everything inbound” vs. edit parens’ “limit modifications to the specified nodes” is critical to avoid unintended data modifications.

 Example 1: